A full PDF version can be read here

 PAN and Oversubscription Criteria

-In accordance with the law, children with statements of Special Educational Need (or with an Education Health and Care Plan) will be admitted to the school where the Local Authority has specifically named Kilburn Grange School as the most appropriate placement.
+In accordance with the law, children with statements with an Education, Health and Care Plan will be admitted to the school where the Local Authority has specifically named Kilburn Grange School as the most appropriate placement.

 Where there are fewer applicants than places available all applicants will be admitted.
-In the event of there being greater demand than there are place available to the school, and after the admission of children with a statement of Special Educational Needs or Education Health and Care Plan that names the academy places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:
+In the event of there being greater demand than there are place available to the school, and after the admission of children with an Education, Health and Care Plan that names the academy places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:

 - Looked After Children and Previously Looked After Children.
 This category includes children in the care of the Local Authority as defined in the Children Act 1989 or children who have previously been looked after and immediately after being looked after became subject to adoption, residence, child arrangements order or a special guardianship order.
 Applications made under this criterion must be accompanied by details of circumstance and professionally supported evidence.